Dmitry Bosov: VostokCoal MC

 VostokCoal MC on a parity basis belongs to Dmitry Bosov and Alexander Isaev (chairman of the board).

 VostokCoal specializes in creating new coal and infrastructure projects.
-At the moment, the company, in partnership with Rostec, a state corporation, is building the Vera Port coal terminal (Primorsky Krai) and is preparing to start production at the Ogodginskoecoal field, the largest in the Russian Far East.
-The Arctic Mining Company (AGK), part of the VostokCoal MC structure, is implementing a project to begin developing coal deposits on the Taimyr Peninsula.
+The company, in partnership with state corporation Rostec, built the Port Vera coal terminal in Primorsky Krai and is preparing to start production at the Ogodginskoe coal field, the largest in the Russian Far East.

+The Arctic Mining Company (AGK), part of the VostokCoal MC structure, began developing coal deposits on the Taimyr Peninsula around 2018.

 Earlier, representatives of VostokCoal MC stated that by 2023 production at Taimyr would reach 30 million tons.
 However, as reported by the media, these plans were revised downwards due to the lack of a proven resource base.

+In 2019, Bosov was the subject of a negative media campaign, spurred by the arrest of his business partner, Mikhail Abyzov.
+The campaign was conducted mainly by users of the Telegram-channel Nezygar.
 As the Telegram Nezygar reported on April 17, 2019, the UFSB for the Krasnoyarsk region opened a criminal case against the Arctic Mining Company (AGK) on April 8, 2019.
 According to Nezygar, company managers are suspected of illegal coal deals in the absence of a coal mining license.
 One of the grounds for initiating the case was the results of the inspection of the AGK by Rosprirodnadzor (Federal Service for Supervision of Natural Resource Usage) in 2017.
 In the same year, Rosprirodnadzor fined AGK 954 million Rubles, stating that it was conducting illegal coal mining.
 The Arctic Mining Company challenged the audit results in court.

+Genius Fund

+In 2018, Bosov financed the creation of the Genius Fund, a vertically integrated cannabis company based in California.
+The company sought to own its supply of marijuana, which would then be distributed through its line of luxury-branded dispensaries, seeking to disconnect from stoner culture.
+Bosov was the company's sole investor and used over $160 million of his own money.
+The Genius Fund was led by two tech entrepreneurs, Ari Stiegler and Gabriel Borden.
+Bosov was initially introduced to Stiegler and Borden by Danny Abyzov, the son of Bosov's former business partner, Mikhail Abyzov.

+In December 2019, Gary “Igor” Shinder was brought on as an advisor.
+Shinder would lay off the company's entire staff in March 2020, citing complications from the COVID-19 pandemic.
+The company would close its Melrose Avenue-based flagship store and cease operations soon after.

+In April 2020, weeks before Bosov's death, a multi-million dollar lawsuit was filed, where former chief executive officer Francis J. Racioppi alleged "corporate mismanagement, subterfuge, and fraud."
+A confidential settlement was reached in April 2021 and Racioppi dropped the lawsuit.

 Personal life

-Bosov was married with Katerina Bosova and had five children.
+Bosov was married to Katerina Bosova and had five children.
+He enjoyed playing ice hockey and was a main sponsor of Vladimir Putin’s Night Hockey League.